 The COVID-19 pandemic had affected China's automotive industry in general and our company and our suppliers in particular, resulting in a reduction of vehicles manufactured and delivered in the first quarter of 2020.
 Due to the COVID-19 pandemic starting in January 2020, we postponed the production in our Changzhou manufacturing base after the Chinese New Year holiday in February 2020 for approximately three weeks, and also experienced short-term delays in our suppliers' delivery of certain raw materials needed for production ranging from approximately two weeks to two months.
 We also temporarily postponed the vehicle delivery.
 In addition, we did not open any new retail stores from January 2020 to April 2020.
 Since we resumed normal operations in the second quarter of 2020, the COVID-19 resurgence from time to time had affected China's automotive industry in general and our company and our suppliers in particular, resulting in severe industry-wide disruptions in supply chain, logistics, and production.
 Despite the impact of COVID-19 resurgence, we delivered 133,246 vehicles in 2022, representing a 47.2% year-over-year increase.
-Our total revenues increased from RMB27.0 billion to RMB45.3 billion (US\$6.6 billion) in 2022, representing a 67.7% year-over-year increase.
+Our total revenues increased from RMB45.3 billion (USS6.6 billion) in 2022, representing a 67.7% year-over-year increase.

 Starting in December 2022, most of the travel restrictions and quarantine requirements in China were lifted.
 Although there were significant surges of COVID-19 infections in various regions in China during that month, the situation has been significantly improved and normalized since January 2023.
 There remains uncertainty as to the future impact of the virus.
 There can be no assurance as to whether the COVID-19 pandemic and the resulting disruption to our business will extend over a prolonged period, and if yes, it could materially and adversely affect our business, financial condition, and results of operations.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Pandemics and epidemics, natural disasters, terrorist activities, political unrest, and other outbreaks could disrupt our production, delivery, and operations, which could materially and adversely affect our business, financial condition, and results of operations adversely affect our business, financial conditions, which could materially and adversely affect our business, financial conditions, which could materially and adversely affect our business, financial condition, and results of operations."
+Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Pandemics and epidemics, natural disasters, terrorist activities, political unrest, and other outbreaks could disrupt our production, delivery, and operations, which could materially and adversely affect our business, financial condition, and results of operations."